uoft-webring/webring/CONTRIBUTING.md

 When making pull requests please provide a descriptive title explaning the overall scope of the PR and provide details in a "description" section.

-We do not enfore a PR template to follow but if you are having trouble writing one, here is one you can follow:
+We do not enforce a PR template to follow but if you are having trouble writing one, here is one you can follow:

 ```
 Closes #{insert ticket number}